"This is Not a Lament"

 Kirsty Potts - Kirsty Potts 2015

-- Kirsty's excellent album has the added distinction of being the first commercially released recording, and first professional studio recording of any kind, to feature the Lindsay System Chanter (see www.lindstruments.com).
-The chanter features prominently throughout track 4 "The Cuckoo's Nest"
+- Kirsty's excellent album has the added distinction of being the first commercially released recording, and first professional studio recording of any kind, to feature the Lindsay System Chanter.
+The chanter featured is the Version 1.0 Beta, of which only 20 copies were made.
+It can be heard on track 4 "The Cuckoo's Nest"

 Alasdair Roberts - Drag City 2015